 Forward of the wheelhouse is a protected well where you can safely marvel at the sweeping ocean views.
 There are docking stations outboard port and starboard and a huge storage locker just forward of the pilothouse windows.

 The stern bustle built in aft of the cockpit provides a large swim platform and dinghy landing deck.
-The 50 amp shore power utilizes a built in electric cord spooler.
+The 50-amp shore power utilizes a built in electric cord spooler.
 The voluminous bustle chamber adds great storage for extra gear.
 The bustle also houses the hydraulic stern thruster.

 The engine room is a long, broad area with a seating area to starboard where you can view the machinery and keep in touch with the pulse of your ship.
 The Lugger L1276A, 12.5-liter electronic engine sits beautifully on center with the shrouded exhaust traveling aft before turning up to the exhaust stack.
 On the starboard side aft is the Lugger wing engine and hydraulic alternator.
 The fuel manifolds are forward to starboard for easy access and manipulation.
+There is also a fuel polishing manifold.
 On the port side forward is the fresh water system, followed aft by both generators.
 All the way aft to port is the upgraded hydraulic steering system and watermaker.
 A built-in sea chest delivers sea water to the various engines and pumps that require cooling.
 This is an engine room that is easy to manage, and you are low and centered while underway.

 SAFETY – General